 Children are known for their natural curiosity.
 They want to see, smell, touch taste and hear everything.
-For part of the first years, this is how a child gathers knowledge.
+During early childhood development children gather knowledge.
 As a parent, it’s your responsibility to set the proper foundation to turn these actions into learning.

 The amount of knowledge retained by a child is directly related to how they feel.
 A happy and comfortable environment, filled with engaging stimuli is the perfect place to start.
 Many parents tend to rely heavily on the latest gadgets and technology to help their child learn, but these often lead to too much stimulation, which ultimately leads to stress.